Christian Philosophers William Craig’s and J. P. Moreland’s Criticism of Postmodernism

 “Thus the author is in no privileged position to interpret his own work.
 In fact, the meaning of a text is created by and resides in the community of readers who share an interpretation of the text.
 Thus there is no such thing as a book of Romans.
 Rather, there is a Lutheran, Catholic and Marxist book of Romans.”

-Further, postmodernists reject the referential use of language.
+Postmodernists also reject the referential use of language.
 Craig and Moreland explain,

 “Consider the sentence “The dog is in the yard.”
 According to the referential use of language, the term dog functions, among other things, to refer to an entity—a specific dog—in the language-independent world.”